cnnrsmth/pinterest-data-pipeline29/README.md

 _Joins and Aggregations included:_

-- _**Most Popular Category by Country**: We joined df_pin and df_geo using the ind column and used groupBy and agg to count the occurrences of each category within each country.
-We employed a window function to partition the data by country and order by the category count to determine the most popular categories._
+- _**Most Popular Category by Country**: Joined df_pin and df_geo using the ind column and used groupBy and agg to count the occurrences of each category within each country.
+Employed a window function to partition the data by country and order by the category count to determine the most popular categories._
 - _**Most Popular Category by Year**: A similar approach was used to find the most popular categories each year, focusing on the timestamp column to extract and analyze year-wise trends._
-- _**Most Popular User by Country**: By joining df_pin and df_user, we grouped the data by country and identified users with the highest follower counts in each region._
+- _**Most Popular User by Country**: By joining df_pin and df_user, was able to group the data by country and identified users with the highest follower counts in each region._
-- _**Age-based Analysis**: We created an age_group column in df_user and performed age-wise analysis to determine the most popular categories and median follower counts for different age groups._
+- _**Age-based Analysis**: Created an age_group column in df_user and performed age-wise analysis to determine the most popular categories and median follower counts for different age groups._
-- _**Time-based User Analysis**: We analyzed user activity over time, focusing on the number of users joining each year and their median follower counts.
+- _**Time-based User Analysis**: Analyzed user activity over time, focusing on the number of users joining each year and their median follower counts.
 We employed Window functions and percentile_approx for calculating the median, ensuring robust statistical insights._

 ## Milestone 8: Automating with AWS MWAA